Irshed-Hussain/Data-Structures-and-Algorithms-in-Java/Graph_Algorithms.md

 - A graph is **bipartite** if and only if it contains **no cycles of odd length**.

 #### Algorithm ####
-Initialize a *color[]* array for all nodes with *-1* (unvisited) For every *unvisited* node, run BFS algorithm:
+-Initialize a *color[]* array for all nodes with *-1* (unvisited) -For every *unvisited* node, run BFS algorithm:
-  Assign a color *0* or *1* to the start node
+  -Assign a color *0* or *1* to the start node
-  For each neighbor:
+  -For each neighbor:
-    If *unvisited*, assign the opposite color and continue If *visited* and has the same color, the graph is not bipartite If no conflict is found, he graph is *bipartite*
+    -If *unvisited*, assign the opposite color and continue -If *visited* and has the same color, the graph is not bipartite -If no conflict is found, he graph is *bipartite*